epintos/nft-game-smart-contract/README.md

 Developed a smart contract to simulate a basic game using NFTs

 This is a practice project where I explore and experiment with various Solidity concepts.
+The idea is inspired by an older project on [buildspace](https://buildspace.so/).

 ## Usage